-Getting more of these rarer Sake's can be quite a challenge, and we've been waiting to hear word if more was on the way.
-Finally, it was confirmed, and we just received another small shipment of this great Sake.
+Getting more of these rarer Sake's can be quite a challenge, and we've been waiting over a six months to get more of this special sake that is typically only available in Japan.
+Finally, the wait is over and a new shipment has just arrived.
 This is a bottle not to pass up for the Sake lovers out there drinking with a level of detail and refinement that we expect from a much higher price point.
-A new favorite Sake, the Noguchi Muroka is pure magic.
+A favorite Sake, the Noguchi Muroka is pure magic and right now these are some of the only bottles available in the USA.

 See our original offer below.